 Stígðu inn í heim af óteljandi sögum

 Vladimir Putin has dominated Russian politics since Boris Yeltsin relinquished the presidency in his favour in May 2000.
-He served two terms as president, before himself relinquishing the post to his prime minister, Dimitri Medvedev, only to return to presidential power for a third time in 2012.
+He served two terms as president, before himself relinquishing the post to his prime minister, Dimitri Medvedev, only to return to power for a third time in 2012.

 Putin’s rule, whether as president or prime minister, has been marked by a steady increase in domestic repression and international assertiveness.
 Despite this, there have been signs of liberal growth and Putin – and Russia – now faces a far from certain future.